-This biography is intended to provide an answer for those of you who are sure to ask (and some who have been wondering but were afraid to ask) how did someone from New Jersey end up in Kansas?...and then, in Wisconsin?
-However, I am content for now, to give a basic outline, in a chronological fashion as to how that happened, without going into all the details.
+This biography is intended to provide an answer for those of you who are sure to ask, how did someone from New Jersey end up in Kansas?...and then, in Minnesota?
+I am content for now, to give a basic outline, in a chronological fashion as to how that happened, without going into all the details.
 Later, after I become famous and a household word, I will expound on those details, and I am quite certain you will hold me to that.

 I was born in 1957 in Phillipsburg, New Jersey.
-In describing the time of my birth my dad was always fond of boisterously using the phrase "bouncing baby boy."
-The reason, I believe, was to counteract some of my mother's disappointment at not having a girl, which she was adamantly expecting and wanting.
-My birth had followed that of a brother, two years earlier.
+My birth followed that of a brother, two years earlier.
 I can best describe the chronological sequence of me and my siblings as being from two different generations, as there were two older sisters and an older brother born in the early '40's.
-My oldest brother was killed in an automobile accident when I was three years old and the two older sisters married and started lives of their own, leaving most of my growing-up memories to involve me and my two years older brother.
+My oldest brother was killed in an automobile accident when I was three years old and the two older sisters married and started lives of their own, leaving most of my growing-up memories to involve me and my "younger" older brother.
 He was more outgoing and activity-minded than I was.
 Saying that I tended to "live in a world of my own" was very much an understatement, but in the interest of brevity, it'll have to suffice.

 Due to their husbands' involvement in the Armed Services, my two sisters wound up both being situated in a little town in central Kansas, which is where I also wound up, when the rest of the family moved close to them in 1966.

-In N.J. my dad had been a tree surgeon and that profession followed him, and also became a large part of my work experience, as did farm and construction work.
+In N.J. my dad had been a tree surgeon and that profession followed him to Kansas, also becoming a large part of my work experience, as did farm and construction work.

 My early adult life was chaotic and can be best described as a "mess."
 I had a brief marriage which produced one beautiful daughter.